Why this fits real life

 What you can bring to your community

-Kids MusicRound is not just one class format.
-It is a parent-child music experience built around singing, movement, rhythm, bonding, and take-home learning.
-You get a ready-to-teach program that helps you start small and grow into a trusted local family music center.
+Kids’ MusicRound is not just one class format.
+It is a parent-child music experience created around singing, movement, beat, bonding, and take-home learning.
+You get a ready-to-teach program that helps you start small and grow into a trusted local family music presence.

-See what you can teach before you decide what to build.
+See what you can teach before you decide how to begin.

 How KMR stands apart